nfsmith/DiscordStenographer/README.md

 + I ran into a bug where seemingly at random the bot wouldn't work.
 The 'guildMemberSpeaking' event wouldn't trigger so no audio would be recorded.
 This could be fixed by simply restarting the bot, and I could not consistently recreate it for easy testing.
 I was never able to figure out what caused this issue, but when I made it so the bot played a sound when it joins a channel, it stopped happening.
 I haven't had this issue in a while but I never figured out the cause of it so I figure its worth mentioning here.
 + I'm sure you could find a way to break the bot by intentionally sending commands at the wrong time or situation.
 Don't do that and it should be fine.

+#### Potential Improvements
++ I just used the default parameters for audio transcription.
+Transcription quality might be able to be improved by tinkering with this.
++ Some checks could be added so that users can't break the bot even if they try
++ Right now this bot must be set up and run by someone who wants to use it.
+More popular bots are already set up and running and can just be invited to a server.
+Hosting this bot somewhere would improve the accessibility

 #### Questions?
 Email me at nickfsmith96@gmail.com